 UDC Foundation, Inc.

 4200 Connecticut Avenue NW

 An outright gift is one that has an immediate benefit to the University.
 Cash, real estate, securities, and other assets can be given outright.
 As a donor, you may specify which program, department, scholarship, etc. that your gift will support.
 You may designate your gift to the Legacy Fund (annual fund) or to support a specific university department or program.

-Cash gifts are an excellent way of supporting the University.
-These gifts may be made with actual cash or with credit cards, checks, money orders or through direct deposit, payroll deduction, wire transfer or electronic transfer.
+Cash gifts are excellent ways of supporting the University.
+These gifts may be made with actual cash, or with credit cards, checks, money orders, or through direct deposit, payroll deduction, wire transfer, or electronic transfer.
 If your gift is mailed to the Foundation before the end of the calendar year and you itemize when doing your taxes, you may be eligible for an income tax deduction for that year.
 Gifts of cash may be deductible for up to 50% of your adjusted gross income.
 Cash contributions that exceed the deduction limit may be carried over and deducted in the following five tax years.

 To make a gift of stock to the University of the District of Columbia, please follow the instructions below:

 Please contact the Foundation at 202.274.5312, if you would like information on gifts of other assets.
 You may also email us at email@example.com.

 Some donors arrange to have their gifts fulfilled through their estate.
 These gifts are often larger than the amount the donor can comfortably give through current income, and are made with accumulated assets.
 In all cases, you should consult legal counsel concerning making your deferred gift.
 Typical deferred gifts include: